 Running Eagle was a mortal who lived prior to the 1700s.
-Vision quests for many civilizations at that time, were limited to young men.
+Vision quests for many civilizations at that time were limited to young men.
 She was the sole, young Pikuni woman to seize the initiative to suffer, dream and pray on her vision quest near Trick Falls.

 Her Father died when she was a teenager and she raised her brothers and sisters in her Father’s painted lodge.
 The courage, bravery and skill of the tall, beautiful woman made her a great horse woman, an excellent hunter and fast runner.
 She was revered as a kind, thoughtful and generous person.
-In her last raid on the other side of the Continental Divide, she was killed by Flathead warriors.
+In her final raid on the other side of the Continental Divide, she was killed by Flathead warriors.

 Pikuni comrades brought her home and buried her on the side of a mountain above Upper Two Medicine Lake overlooking Running Eagle Falls which was ceremoniously renamed in 1981 to honor her legendary memory.

-The historic Two Medicine Camp Store remains open, which is unusual this late in the very short season.
+The historic Two Medicine Camp Store remains open, which seems unusual this late in the very short season.
 Wandering the shore of beautiful Two Medicine Lake provides the opportunity to appreciate large surrounding mountains including Rising Wolf Mountain, Pumpelly Pillar, Sinopah Mountain and Appistoki Peak.

 It is easy to understand why this area has been, and remains, so important to the spiritual well-being of the native people.
-We have something to learn.